siladu/simondudley-hylia/src/posts/my-road-to-oz.md

 Upon returning from Europe, we hunkered down in Birmingham doing our best to avoid catching COVID before our flight. **Then Omicron happened**. \
 \
 I got that 2020-esque sinking feeling when they announced two cases were discovered in the UK.
-Would this mean reintroducing quaratine and therefore passenger caps?
+Would this mean reintroducing quarantine and therefore passenger caps?
 The flight was so close, it would have been a truely cruel twist for this to happen again.
 NSW introduced 72-hour self-isolation for arrivals...eek...then delayed opening the border for certain visa holders...getting nervous now.
 Fortunately for us, this delay meant more flights opened up and so we made the snap decision to move our flight forward by two days.

 This left us one day - instead of three - to do the final prep for emigration.
 In a out-of-body feat of sheer will, we managed to rearrange everything including accommodation, COVID tests, selling my car and packing our 90KG of luggage!
-The alternative was waiting two more days and potentional being locked out again for weeks or even months.
+The alternative was waiting two more days and potentionally being locked out again for weeks or even months.

-But we did it...and here I sit on Day three of self-isolation from a hotel next to Sydney airport feeling relief, excitement about the adventure I'm embarking on and now the cartharsis of telling my story.
+But we did it...and here I sit on day three of self-isolation from a hotel next to Sydney airport feeling relief, excitement about the adventure I'm embarking on and now the cartharsis of telling my story.

 ![Self-isolation selfie](/images/sydney-self-isolation-min.jpg "Self-isolation selfie")